omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 class(quote(for (x in 1:3) x))
 ```

-Of these, the calls and control structures are of course the more interesting; values and symbols are pretty simple and we cannot do a lot with them.
-Pairlists are used for dealing with function parameters, so unless we are working with function arguments we won't see them in expressions.
-Calls and control structures, on the other hand, capture the action in an expression; we can treat these as lists and we can thus examine them and modify them.^[To the extend that we can modify data in R; we are of course creating new objects with replacement operators.]
+Of these, the calls and control structures are of course the more interesting; values and symbols are pretty simple, and we cannot do a lot with them.
+Pairlists are used for dealing with function parameters, so unless we are working with function arguments, we won't see them in expressions.
+Calls and control structures, on the other hand, capture the action in an expression; we can treat these as lists, and we can thus examine them and modify them.^[To the extent that we can modify data in R; we are of course creating new objects with replacement operators.]
 Working with expressions this way is, I believe, the simplest approach and is the topic of this chapter.
 Substituting values for variables is another, complementary, way that is the topic of the next chapter.

 After we have learned the basics of expressions in the next section, the rest of the chapter will go through some potential real-life examples of how we would use meta-programming.
 You can find a full version of the examples in the `dfdr` package on [GitHub](https://github.com/mailund/dfdr).